Mary Lanwi

-Mary Heine Lanwi (born February 22, 1921) is an educator, activist, and promotor of traditional handicrafts in the Marshall Islands.
+Mary Heine Lanwi was an educator, activist, and promotor of traditional handicrafts in the Marshall Islands.
 A female pioneer on the islands, she has been described as "perhaps the first Marshallese woman to begin employment outside the home."
 In 1974, she was the only woman elected to serve as a delegate to the Micronesian Constitutional Convention.

 Early life and education

-Mary Heine was born in 1921 on Jaluit Atoll, in the Marshall Islands.
+Mary Heine was born February 22, 1921, on Jaluit Atoll in the Marshall Islands.
+Her mother, Grace, was from Ebon Atoll, while her father, Claude Heine, was the son of Australian-born missionary Carl Heine and his Marshallese wife Arbella from Namdrik Atoll.
 She had two sisters and two brothers, including the politician Dwight Heine.

 After beginning her education at her parents' day school, she was sent to the Jabwor Training School, a missionary-run all-girls school on her atoll.
 Then, in 1937, she moved with her family to Kosrae, an island in what is now the Federated States of Micronesia, where she studied at Mwot Christian School until 1940.
 On her graduation day that year, she married her childhood friend and classmate Isaac Lanwi.
 He would go on to become a doctor and prominent resident of the islands, later elected as a senator in the Congress of Micronesia, and the couple had nine children.